Open only to currently enrolled WMU students

 Participants will earn 12 U.S. semester credits.
 WMU credit will be awarded for courses successfully completed on this program with prior approval of the student's academic advisor, academic advisors in departments outside of the student's major department (if the student plans to take classes outside of his/her major), and the Haenicke Institute for Global Education.
 This approval is obtained by completing the Course Pre-approval Form available from the WMU Study Abroad office.
 Students are urged to work closely with academic advisors to plan a course of study allowing for steady progress toward their degree.

-Students will be advised by the WMU faculty program director, Professor Natalio Ohanna, who is a member of the regular WMU Spanish faculty.
+Students will be advised by WMU faculty program director, Professor Mercedes Tasende, who is a member of the regular WMU Spanish faculty.

 In addition to doing satisfactory academic work, WMU students are to comply with all rules and regulations of both WMU and the study abroad school.
 Any student who does not meet academic and behavioral standards may be dropped at any time.